Cytomegalovirus (CMV) After Organ Transplant

 An organ transplant is a surgery to replace a diseased organ with a healthy organ.
 The organ comes from an organ donor.
 A donor organ may be infected with CMV.
 Or the person who receives the organ may already have CMV.
 Either way, a CMV infection can become serious after organ transplant.
 This is because of the antirejection drugs the person must take.

 After a transplant, the new organ is at risk for rejection in a person’s body.
 Rejection is a normal reaction of the body to foreign tissue.
-When a new organ is placed in a person's body, the immune system sees the new organ as a threat and tries to attack it.
+When a new organ is placed in a person's body, the immune system sees the new organ as foreign and tries to attack it.
 Medicines are given to prevent this.
-They act on the immune system and cause it to not work as much.
+They act on the immune system and suppress the immune system response to the new organ.

-But when the immune system is made to work less, it can’t fight other infections as well.
+But when the immune system is suppressed, it can’t fight other infections as well.
 This includes CMV.
 A CMV infection may be severe when a person is taking antirejection medicine.
 This may happen several weeks or months after an organ transplant.

 Diagnosis and treatment